vd Brink Home Automations

 statusMessage = "Sending Codex stop notification"

-Use either ~/.codex/hooks.json or inline hooks in ~/.codex/config.toml.
-Using both in the same config layer works, but Codex will warn about it.
+Use either ~/.codex/hooks.json or inline hooks in ~/.codex/config.toml, not both.
+Defining both in the same config layer works, but Codex will warn about it.

 Create the Node-RED flow